-2. Program Profiles of nonprofit organizations, veterans only college courses, veterans studies major / minors, peer-to-peer mentoring initiatives, are just a few suggestions of possible programs authors can profile.
+2. Program/Project Profiles of nonprofit organizations, veterans-only college courses, veterans studies major / minors, peer-to-peer mentoring initiatives, community engagement projects or veteran-centered community engagement projects, are just a few suggestions of possible programs authors can profile.
 Though shorter or longer profiles will be considered, a suggested length of 5,000-7,000 words is preferable.
-Profiles should include a description of the program (including its history, context, and goals), the theory informing the program, a description of the program’s structure (its organization and function), and a description of the constraints influencing the program’s growth.
-All profiles should include implications that clearly rationalize how information about a program is valuable to veterans studies scholars.
+Profiles must include:

 We accept the following file formats: .doc, .docx, and .rtf.